 Many family caregivers become sleep deprived.
 Instead of delegating caregiving duties to others, they often do everything on their own, causing them to work more and sleep less.
 It is important to get at least eight hours of sleep every night to control your anxiety levels.
 Skipping out on sleep could cause your anxiety symptoms to worsen.
 Sleeping controls physical and mental stress.
 If you are not getting plenty of rest, consider asking for more help so you can go to bed earlier.
 You can also hire an in-home care worker who watches over your loved one, giving you more time to rest and recharge.

-Families looking for top-rated Tweed Heads, NSW, home care providers can reach out to Home Care Assistance.
+Families looking for top-rated North Coast home care providers can reach out to Home Care Assistance.
 From respite care to specialised Alzheimer’s, dementia, stroke, and Parkinson’s care, there are many ways we can make life easier for seniors and their loved ones.

 Take an Art Class